Bottlenose Dolphin

 Review/Approval/Denial Procedures:

-• Funding will be denied if applications are not complete, of significant merit, do not support IMATA's mission, or if the nominee(s) fail to agree to IMATA’s Terms of Acceptance, provide proof of the Organization’s non-profit status, Statement of Organizational Support, or copies of required permits (if applicable).
+• Funding will be denied if applications are not of significant merit, do not promote communication, professionalism, and cooperation among those who serve marine mammal science through training, public display, research, husbandry, conservation, and/or education, or if the nominee fails to agree to IMATA’s Terms of Acceptance, provide proof of the Organization’s non-profit status, Statement of Organizational Support, or copies of required permits (if applicable).

 • The IMATA Board of Directors will vote to determine if, and how much, funding will be awarded to the recommended Nomination Applications.

-• Funding amounts may be reduced from the requested amount in order to accommodate other awards or if the IMATA Board determines that dispersal of these funds interfere with IMATA’s fiscal solvency.
+• Funding award amounts may be reduced from the requested amount in order to accommodate other awards or if the IMATA Board determines that dispersal of these funds interfere with IMATA’s fiscal solvency.